Arnie Sidebottom

 Arnold Sidebottom (born 1 April 1954) is an English former footballer and cricketer, who played cricket for Yorkshire and played one Test match for England.

 Football

 Sidebottom was born in Shawlands, Barnsley, Yorkshire, and started off as a professional footballer, playing as a central defender.
 He joined Manchester United as an amateur in January 1971, and turned professional in 1972.
 He replaced the injured Jim Holton during the 1974–75 season in the Second Division.
 He helped United win the Second Division Championship in that season, but was transferred in January 1976 to Huddersfield Town, after making 20 appearances for United.
 He later played for Halifax Town.

-In 2007, he was voted in at Number 5 in The Times poll of the "50 Worst footballers (to grace the top division)".

 Cricket

 Sidebottom also had a cricketing career, and first played for Yorkshire in 1973, but did not win his county cap until 1980.
 The county's fortunes on the field were adversely affected during his career by in-fighting and by its own regulations, which prevented the fielding of players born from outside of the county; the county only signed its first overseas-born player (Sachin Tendulkar) as Sidebottom's career was coming to an end.
 A rare highlight came in 1987 when the county won the limited-over Benson and Hedges Cup, Sidebottom being at the wicket in the final as the win was secured.

 Test match cricket seemed to have passed him by when he went to South Africa as part of the rebel tour led by Graham Gooch in 1982, which also earned him a three-year Test ban.
 He also played for Orange Free State.
 After the ban ended, he was a surprise call up for the Trent Bridge Test in 1985 against Australia, where he took 1 for 65 before limping off injured.
 His only wicket was that of Bob Holland.
 Sidebottom himself admitted that his Test selection came when he was past his prime.